Attack of the 50 Foot Woman: Production

+Filming started 8 January 1958 under the title The Astounding Giant Woman.
+The film was also known as The Mammoth Female Monster and The Colossal Female Monster (a title inspired by the success of The Amazing Colossal Man and The Incredible Shrinking Man.

 Critical reception

+Variety called it "a minor effort".

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 71% based on 14 reviews, with an average rating of 6.1/10.

 Retrospective reviews and scholarship confirm the status of cult classic of the film.